vvvvalvalval/supdate/README.md

 In addition, `supdate` is a macro that leverages static information on a best-effort basis in order to make the performance comparable to hand-written code.
+Dynamic pre-compilation (via `compile`) is also available to achieve better performance while remaining fully dynamic.

 ## Usage